essif-lab/framework/docs/essifLab-fw.md

 [ABC] Its origins lie with the [*ABC4Trust project*](https://abc4trust.eu/).
 Extensive [*documentation*](https://abc4trust.eu/index.php/pub) is available, e.g. an [*Architecture for Attribute-based Credential Technologies*](https://abc4trust.eu/download/Deliverable_D2.2.pdf) (also one [*for developers*](https://abc4trust.eu/download/ABC4Trust-H2.2_ABC4Trust_Architecture_for_Developers.pdf)).

-[eIDAS5] [*"Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic [transactions](@) in the internal market and repealing Directive 1999/93/EC"*](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.257.01.0073.01.ENG). *EUR-Lex*.
+[eIDAS5] [*"Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Directive 1999/93/EC"*](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2014.257.01.0073.01.ENG). *EUR-Lex*.
 The European Parliament and the Council of the European Union.

 ------